mhweiner/brek/README.md

 # Known issues

 1. Some IDEs (particularly IntelliJ/Webstorm) occasionally have some issues with caching of the generated `Conf.d.ts file` (which is stored in your `conf` folder).
 If you run into this problem, restarting your TS service.
+2. If you're using AWS Lambda, see the [Usage with AWS Lambda](#usage-with-aws-lambda) section.

 # Support, feedback, and contributions